 Above are just four examples of the different types of images you can find on this site.

-The Basestation software within the Kinetics SBS Receiver introduced the world to the idea of having 'flags' displayed next to the data picked up on Mode-S ADS-B Receivers for the aviation enthusiast...this very quickly expanded to include pictures of the aircraft themselves, first in silouette form, then the operator logo, with or without the tail image, and finally with the entire aircraft itself.
+Thanks to Mark Coles, the Basestation software, within the Kinetics SBS Receiver, introduced the world to the idea of having 'flags' displayed next to the data picked up on Mode-S ADS-B Receivers for the aviation enthusiast...this very quickly expanded to include pictures of the aircraft themselves, first in silouette form, then the operator logo, with or without the tail image, and finally with the entire aircraft itself.

 In addition to the Kinetics SBS, Planeplotter also uses the same set of images within it's software.